-A reverse mortgage allows someone, at least 62 years old, to access some of their home equity without incurring a monthly repayment, for as long as they live in their home.
+A reverse mortgage loan allows someone, at least 62 years old, to access some of their home equity without incurring a monthly repayment, for as long as they live in their home.
 All unpaid interest accrues and property taxes and home insurance must still be paid, along with maintaining the property.
-The loan is not repaid until the borrower no longer occupies their home as a primary residence.
+The loan is not repaid until the borrower no longer occupies their home as a primary residence, or fails to comply with loan terms.
 At that time, the borrowed funds, plus accrued interest, is repaid, while the remaining equity is left to the owners.
 To qualify, they must own and live in, a property as their primary residence.
+To qualify as your primary residence, you must live in the property for at least 5 months and one day per calendar year.
 There are no income, or asset requirements, however there may be some credit requirements.
+The lender must evaluate the HECM borrower’s willingness and capacity to meet his or her financial obligations and to comply with the terms of the mortgage.
 The proceeds from a reverse mortgage are tax-free and available; as a lump sum, monthly payments, a line of credit; or any combination.
-Money can be used for any purpose.

 Closing costs are financed within the mortgage balance.